 no code implementations • 14 Jun 2023 • John Lazarsfeld, Dan Alistarh

-1 code implementation • 9 Jun 2023 • Ionut-Vlad Modoranu, Aleksei Kalinov, Eldar Kurtic, Dan Alistarh
+1 code implementation • 9 Jun 2023 • Ionut-Vlad Modoranu, Aleksei Kalinov, Eldar Kurtic, Elias Frantar, Dan Alistarh

-Extensive experiments on deep neural networks for vision show that this approach can compress full-matrix preconditioners by up to two orders of magnitude without impact on accuracy, effectively removing the memory overhead of full-matrix preconditioning for implementations of full-matrix Adagrad (GGT) and natural gradient (M-FAC).
+Experiments on deep neural networks show that this approach can compress full-matrix preconditioners to up to 99\% sparsity without accuracy loss, effectively removing the memory overhead of full-matrix preconditioners such as GGT and M-FAC.

 1 code implementation • 5 Jun 2023 • Tim Dettmers, Ruslan Svirschevski, Vage Egiazarian, Denis Kuznedelev, Elias Frantar, Saleh Ashkboos, Alexander Borzunov, Torsten Hoefler, Dan Alistarh